moklia/moklia.github.io/_posts/2022-05-29-I-am-trying-to-be-back.md

 * Lettuce
 * Snow pea and __pea

 Ah, I am more ambitious than I thought I am.
+I will be having 10+ tomatos this year again but sadly I probably missed out the type I would eat the most (which I make dishes out of).

 ### Strawberry